Ask to take part

 Intervention Type : DRUG

-Intervention Description : Participants will receive vemurafenib at a dose of 960 mg orally on a twice daily schedule throughout a 28-day cycle.
+Intervention Description : Patients will receive vemurafenib at a dose of 960 mg orally (four tablets of 240 mg) on a twice daily schedule throughout a 28-day cycle.
+Patients may continue until disease progression without clinical benefit, unacceptable AEs or withdrawal of consent.

 Intervention Type : DRUG

-Intervention Description : Participants will receive cobimetinib at a dose of 60 mg (3 tablets of 20 mg) to be taken orally, once daily for 21 consecutive days (days 1 to 21 in each 28-day cycle); followed by a 7-day break.
+Intervention Description : Patients will receive cobimetinib at a dose of 60 mg (three tablets of 20 mg) to be taken orally, once daily for 21 consecutive days (days 1 to 21 in each 28-day cycle); followed by a 7-day break.
+Patients may continue until disease progression without clinical benefit, unacceptable AEs or withdrawal of consent.

 You can take part if: